moby/swarmkit/design/orchestrators.md

 The restart supervisor manages the process of shutting down a task, and possibly starting a replacement task.
 Its entry point is a `Restart` method which is called inside a store write transaction in one of the orchestrators.
-It atomically changes the state of the old task to `Shutdown`, and, if it's appropriate to start a replacement task based on the service's restart policy, creates a new task in the same slot (replicated service) or on the same node (global service).
+It atomically changes the desired state of the old task to `Shutdown`, and, if it's appropriate to start a replacement task based on the service's restart policy, creates a new task in the same slot (replicated service) or on the same node (global service).

 If the service is set up with a restart delay, the restart supervisor handles this delay too.
 It initially creates the new task with the desired state